COx2/JUCE_JAPAN_DEMO/2018/Samples/OneShotSampler/README.md

 # OneShotSampler

-This is a example of PCM Synthesiser that implemented as minimum changes.
+This is an example of PCM Synthesiser that implemented as minimum changes.

 This project is created with "Audio Plugin" template from Projucer.